 Include a Discussion of Human Subjects Issues and Protections

-You should not seek approval from Indiana University’s Institutional Review Board (IRB) until you become a Mack Fellow and attend your first FACET retreat, but your proposal should discuss the major human subjects issues.
+You do not have to seek approval from Indiana University’s Institutional Review Board (IRB) until you become a Mack Fellow and attend your first FACET retreat, but your proposal should discuss the major human subjects issues.
 The IU Office of Research Administration’s Human Subjects Office has more information about the steps for obtaining IRB approval once you become a Mack Fellow and receive feedback at the FACET Retreat.
-You can also contact Beth Kern, the Associate FACET Director for the Mack Center at (317) 274-6909 or email@example.com to discuss any issues.
+You can also contact Beth Kern, the Associate FACET Director for the Mack Center at (317) 274-6909 or firstname.lastname@example.org to discuss any issues.

 Help Your Letter Writers